-OVERVIEW: Lyda Hill, a successful entrepreneur and granddaughter of an oil tycoon, established her own philanthropic foundation in 1997 to support scientific and environmental innovations in Texas and Colorado.
+OVERVIEW: The Lyda Hill Foundation is the funding vehicle for the successful entrepreneur and granddaughter of an oil tycoon who supports scientific and environmental innovations in Texas and Colorado.

 FUNDING AREAS: Early stage bio-medical research, environment, ocean preservation, alternative energy, science and math education, cancer research

-IP TAKE: Unfortunately for grantseekers, the Lyda Hill Foundation does not accept unsolicited inquires.
-In addition to the current foundation priorities, there are several other causes that are close to Lyda's heart.
+IP TAKE: In addition to the current foundation priorities, there are several other causes that are important to the founder.
 As a breast cancer survivor, she has contributed generously to cancer research in the past.
 Ocean and marine life preservation and medical device innovation also strike a chord with her.